-Anti-corruption, public policy, compliance with laws and regulation (non-environmental), Code of Ethics.
+Anti-corruption, public policy, compliance with laws and regulation (non-environmental), and Code of Ethics.

 102-17, 203-2, 205-103, 205-1, 205-2, 406-103, 415-103, 415-1, 419-103

-All non-union, non-hourly employees are required annually to certify compliance with our Code of Ethics and to report any potential infractions.
-Biannually, these employees undergo a web-based compliance and ethics training program to refresh and enhance awareness of the Code of Ethics, including issues such as insider trading, conflicts of interest, and harassment.
+All non-union, non-hourly employees are required to certify compliance with our Code of Ethics annually, and to report any potential infractions.
+Biannually, these employees undertake a web-based compliance and ethics training program to refresh and enhance awareness of the Code of Ethics, including issues such as insider trading, conflicts of interest, and harassment.

-Our anti-corruption compliance program focuses on cases of perceived higher risk, including:
+Our anti-corruption compliance program focuses on activities that are potentially higher risk, including:

 We provide anti-corruption training to employees who may be exposed to corruption risks due to the nature of their work.
 For example, employees who work with government officials or who could potentially have contact with government officials are required to complete an anti-corruption training program.
 Employee anti-corruption training is conducted at least every two years.
 Third-party service providers, agents and consultants who represent Teck to government officials are asked to complete our Third-Party Anti-Corruption questionnaire and, in some instances, to complete our training.

 Our Code of Ethics contains provisions regarding conflicts of interest for employees.
 As a Canadian company, we are subject to the Canada Business Corporations Act.
 As such, directors of the Board are required to disclose a material interest in any transaction or opportunity that the company is considering.
 To ensure the exercise of independent judgment, directors who have disclosed such an interest are prohibited from participating in the Board discussion or voting on the transaction.